ykotturi/socialmedia-feedback-workshop/README.md

 Pittsburgh, PA
 15208

-Coffee and snacks will be provided. **If you have any food allergies**, be sure to indicate so in the RSVP form.
+Coffee and snacks will be provided. **If you have any food allergies**, be sure to indicate so in the <a href="http://bit.do/pghworkshop-rsvp">RSVP form</a>.

 ### Bring other creators!